rishietagi/dental_clinic_MVP/docs/LOG.md

 > working rules and hard constraints, and the essentials are summarised below as a fallback —
 > but the file itself is the authority.

-**Where we are: Phases 0–5 COMPLETE (+ the 5.6 uploads interlude).
-PHASE 6 IN PROGRESS —
-6.1 reports · 6.2 UI redesign · 6.3 usability overhaul · 6.4 logo/invoices-ledger/routing/UI-library ·
+**Where we are: PHASES 0–6 COMPLETE.** 6.1 reports · 6.2 UI redesign · 6.3 usability overhaul ·
-6.5 manage dentists + by-dentist analytics · 6.6 Lab Management · 6.7 Pricing (treatments/medicine/
+6.4 logo/invoices-ledger/routing/UI-library · 6.5 manage dentists + by-dentist analytics ·
-consultation fees) · 6.8 workflow correctness + navigation · 6.9 reseed by simulation + E2E ·
+6.6 Lab Management · 6.7 Pricing (treatments/medicine/consultation fees) · 6.8 workflow correctness
-6.10 the OPD clinical record · 6.11 the dental chart (odontogram) — all DONE.
++ navigation · 6.9 reseed by simulation + E2E · 6.10 the OPD clinical record · 6.11 the dental
-Next: any further demo feedback, then PHASE 7 (deployment research + go live).**
+chart (odontogram). **Everything is committed; the working tree is clean.**

+> ### ➡️ NEXT: Step 7.1 — the deployment research spike
+>
+> **This is a writing-and-costing task, not code.** Produce `docs/DEPLOYMENT_OPTIONS.md`
+> comparing, per option, **monthly ₹ · setup hours · maintenance hours/month · restore story**:
+> - **Hosting:** VPS + Docker (Hetzner / DigitalOcean / Lightsail — cheapest, most ops learning)
+>   vs PaaS (Render / Railway / Fly.io — near-zero ops, roughly 2× the cost)
+> - **Postgres:** Supabase vs Neon vs RDS Mumbai — free tiers, egress, India residency
+> - **File storage for the X-rays (5.6):** Supabase Storage vs S3 Mumbai vs a VPS volume.
+>   The app already isolates this behind `services/storage.py` (a `Storage` protocol with
+>   `LocalStorage`), so going live means **writing one cloud backend class + config**, not
+>   touching call sites.
+Decide it here, alongside the Postgres host.
+>
+> **Two of those decisions are legal, not technical** — data residency for patient records and for
+> clinical images.
+Worth deciding deliberately for an Indian clinic rather than accepting whatever
+> region a provider defaults to.
+>
+> **Still local-only.** Do not add prod compose, domains, TLS or CI deploy before 7.4–7.6.
+> And note **8.3 (a tested backup restore) gates real patient data** — seed data only until then.

+**Before starting Phase 7, check whether the owner has more demo feedback.** Every step from 6.3 onward came from her using the app, and changing the schema now is a `--reset` away; changing it after real patient data exists means writing careful data migrations instead.

 > **The app is feature-complete on localhost.** Phases 6.3–6.6 were all driven by live demo feedback
 > from the clinic owner (the user's mother, a practising dentist), so expect more of the same: small